crystallabs/crysterm/CRYSTAL-WISHLIST.md

 But the proper solution would be to have this supported at the language level in Crystal 3.0.
 For example, to have an operator like `#==?` that behaves like the current `#==` (i.e. returns false if arguments are not comparable).
 And then to change `#==` to a type-safe version so that it produces an error when there is no comparison defined between its arguments.
-Possibly in Crystal 3.0?

 ## API to expose a method to kill Fiber from outside code.